usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Single-factor-software-crypto.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
-    <td>A single-factor (SF) software cryptographic authenticator is a cryptographic key stored on disk or some other "soft" media.
+    <td>A single-factor software cryptographic authenticator is a cryptographic key stored on disk or some other "soft" media.
 Authentication is accomplished by proving possession and control of the key.
 The authenticator output is highly dependent on the specific cryptographic protocol, but it is generally some type of signed message.
 The single-factor software cryptographic authenticator is <i>something you have</i>.</td>
   </tr>
   </table>
   </div>